tplinderoth/cichlids/callset/analysis_scripts/README.md

 ## callsetTools.pl

 callsetTools.pl is a collection of utilities for querying, manipulating, and analyzing VCFs.
 It's current functionality includes
-* Obtaining Sanger IDs for samples belong to a group such as genus, species, location, etc.
+* Obtaining Sanger IDs for samples belonging to a group such as genus, species, location, etc.
 * Calculating allele frequencies (+ REF/ALT/ANC alleles, quality, and missing data info) for any group or list of groups, e.g. species, at single or multiple sites.
-* Converting VCF or VCF subsets to other formats, e.g. BEAGLE, ANGSD geno, etc.
+* Converting VCF (includines subsets) to other formats, e.g. BEAGLE, ANGSD geno, etc.

 ### Example usage

-To obtain information for the main functions run without arguments or --help
+To obtain information for the main functions run without arguments or --help.

 	./analysis_scripts/callsetTools.pl